shailesh0000/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project aims to demonstrate data science project using Jypiter Notebook.
+This project aims to demonstrate Applied Data Science Capstone Project using Jypiter Notebook.